morphet81/vue-picture-colouring/Readme.md

 This library is intenteded for colouring and stick stickers on pictures.
 When you color parts of your image that are transparent, the transparency information is kept so that you can colourize objects without going beyond their limits.
 Also works for stickers: if you try to put a sticker in a transparent area, it will not appear.

+You can change the main layer image without overwriting the colouring that has been made until then.

 **WARNING** For now this library is made only for mobile phones and touch events.
 Will evolve later.

 ## Installation